US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

 ## Step 1.
 Install pre-requisites

 1. Make sure you have access to an Azure Subscription as a contributor where you can deploy resources to.
    - Access to an Azure subscription with Contributor access
    - If you don't have one, [Sign Up for Azure HERE](https://azure.microsoft.com/en-us/free/)
    - If you already have one, make sure you have at least Contributor access ([instructions](https://docs.microsoft.com/en-us/azure/role-based-access-control/check-access))
      - Your IT organization may have given Contributor access to a resource group only, not the entire subscription.
 If that's the case, take note of that resource group name and make sure you have Contributor access to it, using the instructions linked

-1. Install all the pre-requisites listed above and make sure they're working fine
+1. Install all the pre-requisites listed below and make sure they're working fine

    - Git ([download](https://git-scm.com/))
    - .NET 5 SDK ([download](https://dotnet.microsoft.com/download/dotnet/5.0))